Large language model: Tokenization

 Tokenization also compresses the datasets.
 Because LLMs generally require input to be an array that is not jagged, the shorter texts must be "padded" until they match the length of the longest one.
-The average number of words per token depends on the language.
-In English, the ratio is typically around 0.75 words per token, with 4 characters per token on average.

 Byte-pair encoding

 As an example, consider a tokenizer based on byte-pair encoding.
 In the first step, all unique characters (including blanks and punctuation marks) are treated as an initial set of n-grams (i.e. initial set of uni-grams).
 Successively the most frequent pair of adjacent characters is merged into a bi-gram and all instances of the pair are replaced by it.
 All occurrences of adjacent pairs of (previously merged) n-grams that most frequently occur together are then again merged into even lengthier n-gram, until a vocabulary of prescribed size is obtained.
 After a tokenizer is trained, any text can be tokenized by it, as long as it does not contain characters not appearing in the initial-set of uni-grams.